mushrowan/mushrowan/README.md

-- 👋 hi, i’m rowan! aspiring sysadmin, linux enthusiast, and fan of lower case letters.
+- 👋 hi, i’m rowan! i'm a computery gal. everything made out of buttons and wires is my friend.

 - 📫 how to reach me: mushrowan@outlook.com